-- The first is prediction accuracy: the least squares estimates (not just linear) often have low bias but large variance.
+- There are two reasons why we are often not satisfied with the least squares estimates (3.6). - The first is prediction accuracy: the least squares estimates (not just linear) often have low bias but large variance.
 Prediction accuracy can sometimes be improved by shrinking or setting some coefficients to zero.
 By doing so we sacrifice a little bit of bias to reduce the variance of the predicted values, and hence may improve the overall prediction accuracy. - The second reason is interpretation.
 With a large number of predictors, we often would like to determine a smaller subset that exhibit the strongest effects.
 In order to get the "big picture," we are willing to sacrifice some of the small details.

-- We describe a number of approaches to variable subset selection with linear regression.
+In this section, we describe a number of approaches to variable subset selection with linear regression.
 In later sections we discuss shrinkage and hybrid approaches for controlling variance, as well as other dimension-reduction strategies.
-These all fall under the general heading model selection. - With subset selection we retain only a subset of the variables, and eliminate the rest from the model.
+These all fall under the general heading model selection.

+With subset selection we retain only a subset of the variables, and eliminate the rest from the model.
 Least squares regression is used to estimate the coefficients of the inputs that are retained.
 There are a number of different strategies for choosing the subset.